-Participants were asked to rank possible streetscape improvements from 1 (least important) to 5 (most important).
-Of the 46 responses to this question, 18 (39%) ranked benches as most or somewhat important.
-Thirty-three percent of respondents ranked benches/seating either not important or somewhat unimportant.
-Finally, 28% of respondents felt neutral about the importance of bench felt neutral about the importance of benches/seating.
+Participants were asked to rank possible 14 12 streetscape improvements from 1 (least 10 important) to 5 (most important).
+Of the 8 46 responses to this question, 18 (39%) 6 4 ranked benches as most or somewhat 2 important.
+Thirty-three percent of 0 respondents ranked benches/seating either not important or somewhat unimportant.
+Finally, 28% of respondents felt neutral about the importance of benches/seating.